-Studies carried out by arc4 elsewhere would suggest that the number of existing and emerging households living in bricks and mortar accommodation who would prefer to live on a pitch equates to around 14.4% of households living in bricks and mortar accommodation (with 6.7% of existing households preferring a pitch, with preference from emerging households equating to 7.8% of households living in bricks and mortar accommodation).
-This is based on the results of surveys of 180 households living in bricks and mortar accommodation across 39 local authority areas.
-Applying this proportion to households living in bricks and mortar accommodation in Herefordshire would suggest an additional 14 pitches may be required for these households over the five years 2014/15 to 2018/19.
+Studies carried out by arc4 elsewhere would suggest that the number of existing and emerging households living in bricks and mortar accommodation who would prefer to live on a pitch equates to around 18.3% of households living in bricks and mortar accommodation (with 5.6% of existing households preferring a pitch, with preference from emerging households equating to 12.7% of households living in bricks and mortar accommodation).
+This is based on the results of surveys of 267 households living in bricks and mortar accommodation across 39 local authority areas.
+Applying this proportion to households living in bricks and mortar accommodational 18 pitches may be required for these households over the five years 2014/15 to 2018/19.
 The Council should continue to monitor any need arising from households living in bricks and mortar accommodation and carefully consider this as part of an assessment of planning applications.